GitOps Integration

 NOTE: NCTL needs Git Personal Access Token (PAT) to be able to create pull requests on behalf of the user.
 Use the nctl login github command to set the Git login credentials.

 NOTE: The Git PAT should have write access to the repository.
-NCTL creates a temporary branch to commit the PolicyException YAML and then creates a PR to the relevant branch mapped in NPM.
+NCTL creates a temporary branch to commit the PolicyException YAML and then creates a PR to the relevant branch mapped in NCH.

-1. Once the PR is created, a team member can review and merge it with the repository.
-Depending on the GitOps/pipeline workflow settings, the Policy Exception will be deployed to the cluster.
+1. Once the PR is created, a team member can review and merge it into the repository.
+The Policy Exception will be deployed to the cluster according to your GitOps/pipeline workflow settings.

-2. Verify the deployment by going back to the Policy Exceptions in NPM to see the Create PR Created message displayed under the Deploy Status section.
+2. Verify the deployment by checking the Policy Exceptions in NCH - you should see a Create PR Created message under the Deploy Status section.

-3. In the case of revoking a deployed Policy Exception, after revoking the Policy Exception from the NPM, a PR needs to be created in the same way to revoke the deployed PolicyException from the cluster.
+3. When revoking a deployed Policy Exception, after revoking it from NCH, create a PR using the same process to remove the PolicyException from the cluster.